Introduction

 Habitat

-Over one third of the estimated 1,000 remaining mountain gorillas live in the protected forests of Virunga National Park.
-Compared to their eastern lowland cousins, mountain gorillas have thick hair, an adaptation which protects them against the sub-zero temperatures often encountered at altitudes of 7 – 14,000 ft.
+Over one third of the global population of mountain gorillas live on the lush slopes of the Park’s dormant volcanoes.
+Compared to their eastern lowland cousins, mountain gorillas have thicker hair, an adaptation which protects them against the sub-zero temperatures often encountered at altitudes of 7,000 to 14,000 ft (2,000 to 4,000 m).

 • 02